Throne of Blood: Plot

-During the banquet, Washizu is agitated because Miki and his son have not shown up, and drinks sake copiously.
-He loses his self-control when Miki's ghost suddenly appears.
-In a delusional panic, he reveals what has happened to Miki by exclaiming that he is willing to slay Miki a second time, unsheathing his sword and slashing at the empty air near Miki's seat.
-Attempting to cover for him, Asaji tells the guests that he is drunk and has everyone retire for the evening.
-One of Washizu's men arrives carrying a bundle containing the severed head of Miki, and tells Washizu and Asaji that Miki's son escaped.
-Washizu kills the assassin.
+At the banquet, an agitated Washizu drinks sake copiously as the guests await Miki and Yoshiteru's arrival.
+He hallucinates and sees Miki's ghost and, in a delusional panic, reveals what has transpired by exclaiming that he is willing to slay Miki a second time, unsheathing his sword and slashing at Miki's empty seat.
+Asaji has the guests dismissed.
+One of Washizu's men arrives carrying a bundle containing the severed head of Miki, and informs the couple that Yoshiteru has escaped.
+Washizu kills the man in a fit of anger.

-Later, Washizu's men are beginning to doubt and fear him, and rumors circulate that Miki's son Yoshiteru, Kunimaru, and Noriyasu have joined forces with their onetime rival Inui.
+As Washizu grows increasingly paranoid and tyrannical, his men begin to doubt and fear him, and rumors circulate that Yoshiteru, Kunimaru, and Noriyasu have joined forces with their onetime rival Inui.
 Washizu is distraught by the news that his heir has been born dead.
-In order to ascertain the outcome of the impending battle with his foes, he returns to the forest in search of the evil spirit.
-The spirit tells him that he will not be defeated in battle until "the trees of the Spider's Web Forest rise against the castle".
-Washizu believes this is impossible and becomes confident of his victory.
-Washizu tells his troops of the prophecy, and they share his confidence.
-The next morning, Washizu is awakened by the screams of Asaji's attendants.
-In her quarters, he finds Asaji in a semi-catatonic state, trying to wash clean an imaginary stain and stench of blood from her hands.
-Distracted by the sound of his troops, Washizu leaves to investigate.
-Washizu is told by a panicked soldier that the trees of Spider's Web Forest "have risen to attack us".
+In order to ascertain the outcome of the impending battle, he returns to the forest in search of the evil spirit.
+The spirit tells him that he will not be defeated in battle until "the trees of the Spider's Web Forest rise against the castle", leading him to believe that his victory is all but assured.

-Washizu tries to muster his troops, but they ignore his commands and begin firing arrows at him. several go through his armor and one pierces his neck, severely wounding him, and when he tells them that to kill their lord is treason, they accuse Washizu of the murder of his predecessor.
-With his enemies approaching the castle gates, he falls to his arrow wounds, trying to draw his sword as he dies.
+The next morning, Washizu finds Asaji in a semi-catatonic state, trying to wash clean an imaginary stain and stench of blood from her hands.
+He is then told by panicked soldiers that the trees of Spider's Web Forest have risen to attack them.
+A desperate Washizu tries to muster his troops, but they ignore his commands and fire arrows at him, severely wounding him.
+When Washizu tells them that to kill their lord is treason, they accuse him of having done the same.
+As his enemies approach the gates, he succumbs to his wounds, attempting to draw his sword as he dies.
 It is then revealed that the attacking force had used trees, cut from the forest during the night, to shield their advance onto the castle.